AJSTYLE-lab/THRIVE-AI/README.md

 THRIVE-AI is an intelligent web application designed to enhance user well-being and productivity through a seamless AI chat experience.
 Powered by Gemini AI and built with React, this app delivers real-time support for mental health, motivation, productivity tracking, and more.

+🧠 Problem Statement
+In today’s fast-paced world, mental health challenges such as stress, anxiety, and depression are increasingly common, especially among students and young adults.
+However, access to professional mental health support is often limited due to stigma, cost, or availability.
+There is a growing need for an accessible, non-judgmental, and supportive tool that can assist individuals in managing their mental well-being.

+📝 Project Description
+THRIVE-AI is an AI-powered mental health chatbot built using React that provides supportive, empathetic, and informative responses to users seeking help with their mental well-being.
+The application aims to offer:

+💬 Conversational support for managing stress, anxiety, and negative thoughts.

+🤖 AI-driven responses tailored to mental health topics using natural language processing.

+🧘 User-friendly interface designed to be calming and accessible.

+🔐 Confidential interactions without judgment, promoting safe self-expression.

+THRIVE-AI does not replace professional therapy but serves as a digital companion to support mental wellness, especially during difficult moments.
 ## 🚀 Features

 - 💬 AI-Powered Chat using Gemini API